By definition, a scam is something that tricks you out your money, but it’s not always easy to spot if you are about to be scammed online.

 However, in my experience I have discovered that certain factors indicate you are at increased risk of unintentionally handing over your cash.

-The list below is one that I created to help me with my research when reviewing paid-for products, and I call them ‘scam factors’.
+The list below is one that I created to help with my own research when reviewing paid-for products, and I call them ‘scam factors’.

 By checking a product for the points below and then following my advice, you can be pretty sure that you won’t just hand over your cash without first taking a step back.